imRHB/tour-alpha-client/README.md

 ## Project Overview

-- Here you can book a package, which includes travel cost, hotel cost and meal cost
+- Users can explore available tour packages
-- A lot of choices and packages available over worldwide
+- A lot of choices and packages available over the worldwide
-- You can book a package easily after simple registration or login
+- Users can book a package easily after simple registration
-- You can also track your bookings after completing registration and you can manage your bookings
+- Logged in users can also track their bookings and manage their bookings from dashboard
-- Special offer and discount available over the year, just grab it
+- Admin can manage all bookings and add or remove package

 ### In this project -